113ll3/Ibmclouddocscli/sdk/contribute.md

 {: codeblock}

 Run integration tests with unit tests and coverage.
 ```
 sh bin/testAll.sh
 ```
 {: codeblock}

 Run the plug-in as a stand-alone CLI.
 ```
 ./main
 ```
 {: codeblock}

-Install and invoke the plug-in as a {{site.data.keyword.Bluemix_notm}} CLI by choosing either of the following commands.
+Install and invoke the plug-in as a {{site.data.keyword.cloud_notm}} CLI by choosing either of the following commands.
 ```
 ibmcloud plugin install main
 ibmcloud help sdk